JLPennington/break/README.md

   - Unpegged: Quadratic for wood (beam theory), linear for concrete.
   - Pegged: Additive base with reduction from fragment assistance (momentum from falling pieces).
 - **PSI**: Force divided by contact area (2.5 in², from strike biomechanics).
+- **Bone Correlations**: Compares calculated force to approximate human bone breaking thresholds (e.g., ribs ~742 lbf, femur ~899 lbf); lists bones that could potentially fracture under equivalent force.
 - Approximations only—actual breaking depends on technique, material quality, and safety gear.
-Use for educational purposes; consult experts for real training.
+Use for educational purposes; consult experts for real training or medical advice.

 ## Contributing
 Pull requests welcome!
 For major changes, open an issue first.